By JONATHAN LEMIRE, JILL COLVIN and VLADIMIR ISACHENKOV

 “Our relationship with Russia has NEVER been worse,” Trump tweeted Monday morning, blaming “many years of U.S. foolishness and stupidity and now, the Rigged Witch Hunt!”

-The summit, which is being closely watched around the world, was not the first time Trump and Putin have held talks.
-They met on the sidelines of world leader meetings in Germany and Vietnam last year.
-But Monday’s session was condemned in advance by members of Congress from both parties after the U.S. indictment last week of 12 Russian military intelligence officers accused of hacking Democrats in the 2016 election to help Trump’s presidential campaign.
+The summit, which was being closely monitored by rattled world capitals, was condemned in advance by members of Congress from both parties after the U.S. indictment last week of 12 Russian military intelligence officers accused of hacking Democrats in the 2016 election to help Trump’s presidential campaign.
+Undeterred, the American president was set to go face to face with Putin, the authoritarian leader for whom he has expressed admiration.

 Associated Press writers Zeke Miller, Ken Thomas and Darlene Superville in Washington contributed to this report.